International Graduate Program on

 Senior Researcher, Ritsumeikan Global Innovation Research Organization (R-GIRO), Ritsumeikan University, Japan

-(Graduated SU in 2022, Former PhD student in Shirai Lab., Dept.of Materials Science)
+(Graduated in 2022, Former PhD student in Shirai Lab., Dept.of Materials Science)

 “If you explore every possible factor and ruminate over them to the point of squeezing your brain, you will have a better chance of getting things right."